 Massachusetts orders must be paid in full before the end of the tax holiday.

-If I were buying a new cover today and owned a kidney shaped pool (free form), there is no doubt I would buy a solid with drain panels.
-If I owned a common rectangle pool and could buy a stock cover to fit it, I would probably still by a solid with drain panels.
+If I were buying a new cover today and owned a kidney-shaped pool (free form), there is no doubt I would buy a solid with drain panels.
+If I owned a common rectangle pool and could buy a stock cover to fit it, I would probably still buy a solid with drain panels.

 If I were buying a 95 mesh or a solid with drain panels in 2016, I would probably buy from Loop Loc.
 If I were buying a 98 high shade mesh, I would probably buy a Latham Pool Cover.

 Latham has the least expensive premium 98 mesh stock covers.